-In the liquid fuels based power plant market, Wärtsilä's main competitors are MAN Diesel, Caterpillar (MAK), and Rolls-Royce.
+In the liquid fuel based power plant market, Wärtsilä’s main competitors are MAN D & T, Caterpillar (MAK), and Rolls-Royce.
 In natural gas based power generation, the main competitors are gas turbine manufacturers, such as GE and Siemens.
-In the first half of 2012, the overall market size for natural gas and liquid fuel based power plants was significantly reduced.
-In this challenging market environment, Wärtsilä's overall market size is expected to increase.
-Wärtsilä's success in the market can be attributed to the flexible power generation solution, which can be used in a wide range of different applications and sizes of power plant.
+In Wärtsilä’s main market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled a power output of 17.0 GW (16.5) during the first nine months of 2015.
+Wärtsilä’s market share was 9.9% (10.5).
+Wärtsilä’s success in the market can be attributed to its flexible power generation solution, which can be used in a wide range of different applications and power plant sizes.

-For Ship Power, price competition has continued to be intense.
-For main engines, the most significant competitors are MAN Diesel, Caterpillar (MAK), and Hyundai Heavy Industries (HiMSEN).
-The competitive situation and market shares remained largely unchanged during 2012.
+For Marine Solutions, the competitive landscape remained largely unchanged in 2015.
+The most significant competitors in the main engine markets are MAN D & T, Caterpillar (MAK), and Hyundai Heavy Industries (HiMSEN).
+Wärtsilä has a strong position in medium-speed engines with a 59% market share in 2015.
+In auxiliary engines Wärtsilä’s market share was 12%.
 In propulsion equipment, the competition is more fragmented and varies by product category.
 One of the main competitors for these products is Rolls-Royce.
 In environmental solutions, as well as in flow and gas products, the markets are very fragmented.
-Alfa Laval is one of the competitors in these product areas.
-The concept of selling packaged solutions rather than only single products reduces price volatility.
-The strategic move to become a systems integrator with automation and ship design capability has proven to be very important in the competition for new projects with larger and more value-added scopes.
-However, larger projects may increase variations in business volume depending on the timing of the projects.
+Alfa Laval is one of the main competitors in environmental solutions, while in the Electrical and Automation segment we face competition from companies such as Kongsberg, General Electric and Siemens.
+Price competition has continued to be intense in the marine markets.
+The strategic move of becoming a systems integrator with automation and ship design capability has proven to be important in the competition for new projects with larger and more value added scopes.
+The concept of selling packaged solutions reduces price volatility.

-In the Services business, Wärtsilä has no direct competitors that would offer a similar portfolio of services from a single source.
-Excluding the service networks of other engine manufacturers, there are few global players in the service market.
-Increased pressure on profitability, especially in the marine merchant sector, can lead to a further increase in competition for service in that particular customer segment.
-There has always been price competition, especially among certain customer groups and application types.
-The size of this group has, however, not changed to any larger degree.
+In the Services business, Wärtsilä has no direct competitors capable of offering a similar portfolio of services from a single source.
+Excluding the networks of other engine manufacturers, there are few global players in the service market.
+The continued focus of customers on optimising operating expenditures can lead to a further increase in competition for services where price is more important than quality.
+The main action for mitigating this risk is to promote the value based offering.

 Political and legislative risks

-Wärtsilä is present in nearly 200 locations in nearly 70 countries and has delivered power plants to 169 countries.
-Political developments and changes in legislation can have a significant impact on Wärtsilä's business.
-Wärtsilä actively monitors political and legal developments in its markets and engages in dialogue with various official bodies on projects of importance to Wärtsilä's operations.
+Wärtsilä is present in over 200 locations in more than 70 countries and has delivered power plants to 170 countries.
+Political developments and changes in legislation can have a significant impact on Wärtsilä’s business.
+Wärtsilä actively monitors political and legal developments in its markets, and engages in dialogue with various official bodies on projects of importance to its operations and intellectual property rights.
 Much of this engagement takes place through interest groups and trade organisations.
-The company monitors political and legislative changes at both corporate and subsidiary levels.
+The company monitors political and legislative changes at both the corporate and subsidiary levels.

 Climate change and sustainability risks

-Wärtsilä aims to increase the competitiveness of its solutions, and therefore limit its technological risks, through solid R&D work and innovation.
-New products are developed based on Wärtsilä's strategic view of offering lifecycle solutions, and with a focus on efficiency through, for example, ship design, electrical & automation, and environmental technologies.
-As a technology leader, Wärtsilä needs also to maintain the cost competitiveness of its products, and consequently places high emphasis on product efficiency and emissions control.
+Wärtsilä aims to increase the competitiveness of its solutions and manage technology risks through solid R&D work and innovation.
+The development of new products is based on the strategic view of optimising lifecycle value for customers with modern and sustainable power solutions through, for example, gas solutions, environmental technologies, ship design, and electrical & automation solutions.
+As a technology leader, Wärtsilä places strong emphasis on emissions control, enhancing efficiency, and maintaining the cost competitiveness of its products.